haskavg/TMW_Bot/README.md

 # TheMoeWay Discord Bot

 Multi-purpose Discord bot developed for the TMW Discord server.
 The bot is designed to be modular and easy to extend with new features.
-Current features are:

 ## Features/Commands